Smart Social Reporting (to external stakeholders)

 6. Lender and Investor needs are much the same – information that demonstrates company effectiveness at mitigating negative impacts and its contribution to social and economic development.

-7. When you’ve worked out what needs to be reported is known, make sure that everything is aligned with company KPIs, the database system and any forms or trackers that are used.
+7. When you’ve worked out what needs to be reported, make sure that everything is aligned with company KPIs, the database system and any forms or trackers that are used.
 This will ensure that all essential information is collected, tracked, analysed and reported and the process is as smooth as possible.

 8. Finally, periodically updating the company website will help to ensure that interested people have easy access to up-to-date information.